tomerkeisar/Product-Oriented/README.md

  <h2>Hello <span input-from="input" logic="this.textContent=this.inputfield"></span></h2>
 ```

-this code synchrun user keys on input to span text
+ ## 2. To do list

- ## 2. To display text box enable user type to do and display it on unordred list write this code:
+To display text box enable user type to do and display it on unordred list write this code:
 ```html
 <input type="text" placeholder="Add To Do" onkeyup="if (event.keyCode === 13 && this.value)
     { this.output = this.value; this.value = '' }" logic="" />